-Try to figure out what other contestants (your competitors) will bid.
+- Try to figure out what other contestants (your competitors) will bid

 And that mindset is exactly what you need to win government contracts.

-1. Bid or no-bid research
+1. Bid or no-bid research.

-2. Know what it should cost
+2. Know what it should cost.

 Dig into previously awarded contracts.
 Look for how often quality won over price or vice versa, and pay attention to the pattern.

-4. Dive into your expense pools
+4. Dive into your indirect cost details.

-- Facility maintenance
+- Facility maintenance and rent.

-5. Reverse-engineer the competition
+5. Reverse-engineer the competition.

-Get the price right with BOEMax
+Get the Price Right with BOEMax Proposal Software